safithetechi/weather-app/README.md

 }
 ```

-### How the Application Fetches and stores the data ?
+### How does the Application Fetches and stores the data ?

 These actions are called depending on the state the API request is in i.e in progress , is a success or has failed